bdornauer/sohist/README.md

 2. Execute the docker-compose.yml with `docker-compose up`
 3. Now you can access the following:
     1. The WebApp (Frontend) can be accessed via [http://localhost:3000/](http://localhost:3000/).
     2. SonarQube is running on port [http://localhost:9000/](http://localhost:9000/).
-It can be accessed (after initialization via WebApp) with
+It can be accessed (! after initialization via WebApp) with
         1. Username: `admin`
         2. Password: `sohist`